-In recent years, fresh ginger that can be squeezed from a small bottle has become widely available.
+In recent years, fresh ginger that can be scooped or squeezed from a small jar or bottle has become widely available.
 It need not be refrigerated until opened and is often found shelved in or near the produce section of well-stocked supermarkets.

 Nutrition and benefits

 Ginger is rich in antioxidants, but it doesn’t provide a notable amount of vitamins or minerals.
 However, it has long been associated with other benefits.
 As mentioned earlier, it’s especially noted for its ability to settle the stomach and relieve nausea, gas, and bloating.

 Ginger has also been used in many cultures as an aid to digestion and as an appetite restorative.
 Here’s more about ginger’s benefits: